 However, some of the other “theme” songs really tend to straddle the line between legitimate rock opera and some high school theater production.
 This is especially true for “Rockin’ the Paradise” and “Nothing Ever Goes As Planned”, both popular songs on the album, each of which can either be interpreted as entertaining or over-the-top on any given day.
 For this reason, Paradise Theatre never really rises to the level of excellence of the best rock operas, such as The Who’s Quadrophenia, although it is still an interesting and enjoyable listen.

-A nice touch was added to top off the album, a classy, “song after the last song” in the same fashion as “Her Majesty” off Abby Road by The Beatles.
+A nice touch was added to top off the album, a classy, “song after the last song” in the same fashion as “Her Majesty” off Abbey Road by The Beatles.
 The half-minute long saloon-piano piece called “State Street Sadie”, adds just a touch of nostalgia right out of the 1920s that brings home the overall theme of Paradise Theatre.

 Part of Classic Rock Review’s celebration of 1981 albums.

 I was 12 when this album came out and Styx (along with Cheap Trick) was my favorite band.
 I actually bought this album in the supermarket (yes, you read that correctly!) with a small loan from my dad and promise to do an extra chore to pay him back.
 Although it is not the best release, I love it for the feelings I get from the music to this day.
 It brings me back to a time in my life when I was on a journey of exploration and discovery of music, girls and life.

 I bought this album the day in came out, while a freshman in college.
 The excitement about the album has wained through the years.
 In other words, its not classic, good Styx.
 SY’s songs are by far the best…the remainder, are nearly unlistenable.

 My brother, Chris Hopkins did the front and back artwork on this album as well as the design for the etching on the vinyl.
 I have the artists proof hanging in my office.